smspillaz/reading/papers/rl/grounded_language/babyai/babyai_with_transformers_kujanpaa.md

 ---
-title: A Deep Relational Model for Natural Language Understanding
+title: "A Deep Relational Model for Natural Language Understanding"
 ---